 Gabriel Kohan is the co-founder and Chairman of the Board of Directors of the African Middle Eastern Leadership Project (AMEL), and an Associate at Kellogg, Hansen, Todd, Figel & Frederick.
 AMEL is a D.C.-based non-profit that mobilizes and equips young leaders in the Middle East and Africa with practical skills and knowledge to effectuate their human rights and civil society activism.
 In addition to overseeing AMEL’s operations, Gabriel played a vital role in launching the AMEL Speakers Bureau and the AMEL Institute.
 He is a Term Member on the Council on Foreign Relations, and his writings have appeared in CNN, Lawfare, The American Interest, and other outlets.

 Gabriel holds a J.D. from Harvard Law School and a B.A. with honors from Stanford University.
 He served as a law clerk to the Hon.
 Joseph A. Greenaway of the United States Court of Appeals for the Third Circuit and the Hon.
 Alvin K. Hellerstein of the United States District Court for the Southern District of New York.

-You can connect with Gabriel Kohan on Linkedin.
+Connect with Gabriel Kohan on Linkedin.

-Expertise: Middle East & North Africa, Arab-Israel Relations, Sudan, Youth Empowerment in the Middle East and Africa, Liberal Democracy/Democratic Governance, Human Rights, International Law, Humanitarian Intervention, Technology & Democracy, Rule of Law, Economic Peacemaking
+Areas of Expertise: Middle East & North Africa, Arab-Israel Relations, Sudan, Youth Empowerment in the Middle East and Africa, Liberal Democracy/Democratic Governance, Human Rights, International Law, Humanitarian Intervention, Technology & Democracy, Rule of Law, Economic Peacemaking

 United Nations' Pan American Health Organization/World Health Organization